stringparser/manifold/readme.md

 }
 ```

-## Manifold instance properties
+## instance properties

+- `manifold.parses`: property parsers are stored here
-- manifold.store: key value store for all your stuff
+- `manifold.store`: key value store with all of the nodes stored
-- manifold.regex: all regexes are stored here
+- `manifold.regex`: regexes are stored here

 ## why